kholia/OSX-KVM/notes.md

 See `UEFI/README.md` for GPU passthrough notes.

+Note: There is no working QXL driver for macOS so far.

 ### Virtual Sound Device

 No support is provided for this.
 You are on your own.
 The sound output is known